 #3.
-One of the most basic functions of a password manager is to take the load off of you by filling the web forms automatically.
+One of the most basic functions of a password manager software is to take the load off of you by filling the web forms automatically.

 But unfortunately, Passpack fails in this aspect, too.
 Since it has no browser extensions, you can’t use this tool to automatically login to your web accounts.

-Similarly, the password generator is also not automatic and fails to generate passwords while filling sign up forms.
+Similarly, the password generator is also not automatic and fails to generate strong passwords while filling sign up forms.

 It works only within the software when you manually select it by from the additional options.